top of page

 Numbers:

-There are a maximum of 6 places and a minimum of 3 for the trip to take place.
+We can take a maximum of 8 and a minimum of 4 for the day to go ahead.

 Equipment:

-Please see the All Activities and wildcamping section of the kit list here.
-In addition you will need a mountain bike, lock and helmet.
+Please see the All Activities section of the kit list here.
+In addition you will need a mountain bike, lock, spare inner tube that will fit your bike (in case of a puncture) and helmet.

 Images from Past Events